Rambo Bentong murders

-Between 2009 and 2012, Rabidin Satir, nicknamed "Rambo Bentong", is suspected of committing several murders in Bentong, Pahang, Malaysia, although only two victims were confirmed.
-On 8 March 2009, Rabidin intruded the home of a 17-year-old schoolgirl Annie Kok Yin Cheng (郭婉晶 Guō Wǎnjīng), raping her before he slit her throat, killing her on the spot.
-Three years later, on 3 November 2012, Rabidin battered a 31-year-old forestry department employee Khairul Hazri Jamaludin to death with his homemade rifle.
+Between 2009 and 2012, Rabidin Satir, nicknamed "Rambo Bentong", was suspected of committing several murders in Bentong, Pahang, Malaysia, although only two victims were ever confirmed.
+On 8 March 2009, Rabidin broke into the home of a 17-year-old schoolgirl, Annie Kok Yin Cheng (郭婉晶 Guō Wǎnjīng), raping her before he slit her throat, killing her instantly.
+Three years later, on 3 November 2012, Rabidin battered a 31-year-old forestry department employee, Khairul Hazri Jamaludin, to death with his homemade rifle.

-Rabidin, who had also committed several more rapes and property offences during his three-year crime spree in Bentong, was arrested 11 days after murdering Khairul and subsequently charged for crimes he committed.
-Between 2013 and 2015, Rabidin was found guilty of killing both Kok and Khairul and sentenced to death, and also received multiple jail terms with caning for some other offences he committed prior to his arrest.
-Between 2016 and 2024, Rabidin lost his appeals against the death penalty for each of his two murder convictions, and is on death row since 2024.
+Rabidin, who committed several rapes and property offences during his three-year crime spree in Bentong, was arrested 11 days after murdering Khairul and subsequently charged for the crimes he committed.
+Between 2013 and 2015, Rabidin was found guilty of killing both Kok and Khairul and sentenced to death, and had also received multiple jail terms with caning for other offences he committed prior to his arrest.
+Between 2016 and 2024, Rabidin lost his appeals against the death penalty for both of his two murder convictions, and has been on death row since 2024.

 Personal life

-Rabidin Satir, a Malaysian of Dusun Muslim descent, originated from Kampung Libang Ulu in the highland interior district of Tambunan (a remote developing village right next its border with the district of Ranau), which was located in Sabah, East Malaysia.
-His family made a living by farming and they were both affluent and well-respected in their hometown.
-His brother was also a well-respected imam in the kampung itself.
+Rabidin Satir, a Malaysian of Dusun Muslim descent, originated from Kampung Libang Ulu in the highland interior district of Tambunan (a remote developing village right next to the district of Ranau), which is located in Sabah, East Malaysia.
+His family made a living by farming and they were affluent and well-respected in their hometown.
+His brother was a well-respected imam in the kampung.

 In 2007, Rabidin later moved to West Malaysia and he settled in the forested areas of Bentong, a town in Pahang.
 It was there in Bentong, between 2009 and 2012, Rabidin would turn to a life of crime and brought about a reign of terror in the quiet town of Bentong throughout these three years.